 Consider this –

-- According to Nielsen, there are 27,000,000 pieces of content are shared each day.
+- According to Nielsen, over 27,000,000 pieces of content are shared each day.

 Why visuals stand out

 That is why “Content Marketing” is one of the biggest buzzwords in marketing.
-It requires businesses to create content that their customers actually want.
+It requires businesses to create content that their customers want.

 Why?